buildpacks/community/contributors/guide.md

 #### Project Contributor

-This group of contributors are recognized as providing sizeable contributions to the project.
+These contributors are recognized as providing sizable contributions to the project.

 Additional Responsibilities:
 * Maintain active participation in project.